sauercrowd/kitematic-docker/README.md

 # Kitematic-docker

+### What is this?

 This Docker Image should give every Linux User the opportunity to use the Kitematic GUI.
 (I've tried to install it on ubuntu and fedora, it both failed)

-To start it, take a look at the start.sh script.

-### Run the image

-First, take the MIT-MAGIC-TOKEN from the host to be able to access your local Xorg-Server:

-    mitcookies=$(xauth list)

-Now the magic cookes are saved in the mitcookies variable.

-Next, start your container:
+### How could I start it?

-    docker run --net host --name kitematic \
+    docker run -d --net host --name kitematic \
     -v /tmp/.X11-unix:/tmp/.X11-unix \
     -e DISPLAY=$DISPLAY  \
-    -e MAGICCOOKIES="$mitcookies" \
+    -v $HOME/.Xauthority:/root/.Xauthority \
     -v /var/run/docker.sock:/var/run/docker.sock \
-    --privileged=true -t jonadev95/kitematic-docker
+    --privileged=true jonadev95/kitematic-docker

-So, we need our X11 socket, the display variable, the magic cookies, and our docker socket.
-(And make it privileged to be able to write to the sockets)
+or just use firststart.sh

+(It takes time to startup, ~30s)

+### I've closed the kitematic window, but now I want it back again...

-If you want to start the container later again, just execute ```docker restart kitematic ``` (It will take a few seconds until it starts up)
+If you want to start the container later again, just execute ```docker restart kitematic ``` (Or just use start.sh)

 That's all!

+### It's so dirty and ugly that you mount xorg and docker sockets and make it privileged

+Yes, of course it is, but the reason I've made it was to make it easier for everyone to test kitematic on linux and provide an image which just works.

+So please take a look at the dockerfile to see what the Image is doing with the sockets